Bira/octopus-carnival/_drafts/wir-neverwinter-gauntlgrym.md

 statue they could find, and stolen anything of value here, from precious relics to the mithral trim in the walls.

-Still, the Tabernacle is so vast that some shrines remain untouched, or close enough to it that they could be restored and reconsecrated by PCs.
+Still, the Tabernacle is so vast that some hidden shrines remain untouched and could be reconsecrated by PCs.
 There's a text box here detailing the minor boons they can gain from doing so.
 An extended rest next to the restored shrine takes only three hours instead of six, and has no danger of being interrupted by wandering monsters.
 And if a member of the party is a non-evil dwarf or a worshiper of Moradin, they might gain the attention of one of the city's ghosts, who will help them in battle the next time they fight (using a level-appropriate incorporeal undead stat block).
 Both benefits only happen once.

-The Tabernacle is directly or indirectly connected to every other district in Gauntlgrym, and is the hub of an extensive rail network traversed by enchanted mine carts that still move on their own according to an ancient schedule.
-There's a big switching station here that PCs can use to switch cars from one track to another, and they can either ride those carts as an easy way to get around the city.
+The Tabernacle is also the hub of Gaunglgrym's ancient mine rail network.
+The rails connect directly or indirectly to every other district in the city, and are meant to be traveled by self-propelled mine carts that were used for bulk cargo transport back in the day.
+They still run according to their ancient schedules and could be commandeered by PCs.
+A big switching station in the Tabernacle can let them switch carts from one track to another.
+It's an easy way to get around this vast city.

 Or perhaps not so easy - there are some rules here that might come into play when a fight happens during a cart ride, or when a cart _derails_ during a